namespace-ee/react-calendar-timeline/README.md

 The preferred (fastest) option is to give unix timestamps in milliseconds for `start_time` and `end_time`.
 Objects that convert to them (java Date or moment()) will also work, but will be a lot slower.

+### selected
+An array with id's corresponding to id's in items (`item.id`).
+If this prop is set you have to manage the selected items yourself within the `onItemSelect` handler to update the property with new id's.
+This overwrites the default behaviour of selecting one item on click.

 ### keys
 An array specifying keys in the `items` and `groups` objects.
 Defaults to
 ```